 The website, The Welsh Terrier Record Holders, expands the scope of the article with additional information on each of the original record holders, updates records since publication, and includes new record holders.
 It is becoming a catalyst for the next major project—a modern history of the Welsh Terrier.

 I offer great appreciation for rare images, information, and leads to additional information that might otherwise have been lost for posterity, provided through the courtesy of Gail Miller Bisher, Director of Communications for the Westminster Kennel Club, New York; Joan Church, Secretary, and Margaretta (“Missy”) Wood, Archivist, for the Montgomery County Kennel Club; Carol Dorking, Chairman, The Welsh Terrier Club, the oldest club in the world representing Welsh Terriers in Great Britain; Heidi Hudson, MA, Curator of the Photographic Collections for The Kennel Club, London; Brynn E. White, Archivist for the American Kennel Club Library & Archives, New York; and Bruce Schwartz, President, and Wendy Warnock, Historian, of the Welsh Terrier Club of America.

-I extend profound thankfulness to Emma Kesler (the owner and trainer of Record Holder “Miles”), the developer of The Welsh Terrier Record Holders website, and the designer of The Welsh Terrier Record Holders Crest which incorporates hand-drawn lettering and critique by Marika Kesler.
+I extend profound thankfulness to Emma Kesler, the developer of The Welsh Terrier Record Holders website, and the designer of The Welsh Terrier Record Holders Crest which incorporates hand-drawn lettering and critique by Marika Kesler.
 Click here to read about the development of the WTRH Crest.
 Emma Kesler is a true partner in visioning this historical project.
 Without her, the site would not be as beautiful nor useful.
 It is surely to be treasured by this and future generations.